 Day : 1 - Arrive Newcastle

 Newcastle is our chosen rendezvous city with its excellent road, rail and air links.
 You can make your own way to Newcastle where we will be staying for the first night either by car or train, or if you choose to fly into Newcastle Airport we can arrange to meet you and transfer you to your accommodation (see supplement above).
-If you are arriving by car it may be possible to leave your car at the accommodation for the duration of the trip, however this is on a first come first served basis and subject to availability.
+If you are arriving by car it may be possible to leave your car at the accommodation for the duration of the trip.
 The hotel is a short taxi ride from Newcastle Central station.

 Day : 2 - Bowness-on-Solway to Carlisle